 There are tools and resources available to us that can make your Bible reading more interesting.
 Not only so but also more understandable and, in books like Leviticus, more insightful.
 There is so much to discover!
 With the help of Holy Spirit and prayer, we can unearth revelations that will ground you deeper in Christ!

 Here are five ways to make your Bible reading interesting!

-- Study tools – Blue Letter Bible, Hebrew & Greek Lexicons, dictionaries, Jewish Translations and Commentaries, Strong’s Concordance, etc. Along with my Bible and the Holy Spirit, I like to get a few of these resources out to deepen my study and widen your understanding of historical timelines, cultures, geography, concepts, and contexts!
+- Study tools – Blue Letter Bible, Hebrew & Greek Lexicons, dictionaries, Jewish Translations and Commentaries, Strong’s Concordance, etc. Along with the Bible and the Holy Spirit, these resources can help deepen your Bible study and widen your understanding of historical timelines, cultures, geography, concepts, and contexts!

 - Bible reading plan – Make it interesting for you.
-I don’t always keep a plan, but when I do I am more consistent in reading.
+I don’t always keep a plan, but when I do, I am more consistent in reading.
 You can read through the Bible in a year or change it up on a weekly basis.
 See my reading plan below.

-- Journaling – Write down your questions, comments, connections, and so on’s in a notebook.
-I love coming back to these later, especially when I get revelations.
-Sometimes I doodle and draw things out to better understand a verse or word.
-I’ve also written IN MY BIBLE.
-This helps me remember the locations of certain passages.
+- Journaling – Write your questions, comments, and connections in a notebook and then revisit your notes in a few weeks.
+Sometimes I doodle and draw things out to better understand a verse or chapter.
+I also write IN MY BIBLE.
+This helps me remember the locations of specific passages and memorable verses.

 - Talk about it – with your friends, siblings, parents, spouse, and coworkers.
 Talk about what you’re reading right now and your revelations.
-This will challenge you to really KNOW the Truth and stand firm in your faith.
-Holy Spirit will help guide you!
+This will challenge you to really KNOW the truth and stand firm in what you believe.
+Holy Spirit will guide you!

 - Sing it – I’ve memorized a lot of scripture by putting it into songs.
-Psalms are fairly easy since they’re poetic already, you can start there.
-All you need is 3-4 chords and you’ve got the music. (sing the scriptures)
+Psalms are relatively easy since they’re already poetic, you can start there.
+All you need is 3-4 chords, and you’ve got the music. (sing the scriptures)